ratedcrypto/react-redux-ts/README.md

 # Typescript with React and Redux

-Example of Typescript with React and Redux.
-This example is of fetching NPM packages from NPM API.
+Example of fetching npm packages from npm API using Typescript with React and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).